4405 51 Avenue, St Paul, AB

 Cognitive Processing Therapy

-This means that you talk about how you think and feel about what happened and learn how to change any thoughts that make you feel worse.
+You talk about how you think and feel about what happened and learn how to change any thoughts that make you feel worse.

 Trauma-Focused Cognitive Behaviour Therapy

-This is for people who have been through something bad.
+For people who have been through something bad.
 It helps them learn how to deal with their feelings and behaviours.

 Eye Movement Desensitization and Reprocessing

-This means that you follow the counsellor’s finger or a light with your eyes while you think about what happened.
+You follow the counsellor’s finger or a light with your eyes while you think about what happened.
 This can help your brain process the bad memories and make them less upsetting.

 Counselling Indigenous Peoples with a Clinical social worker